cjacker/opensource-toolchain-stm32/README.md

 There are some baremetal demos in this repo for stm32f1/f4/h7 (what I have when written this tutorial), you can take these demos as reference.

-## Official SPL / EVT /Demo Suite
+## Official SPL / EVT / Firmware library
 Part vendors will provide a standard peripherals library for each part model or a part family.
-ST STM32 call it as 'SPL', WCH CH32F call it as 'EVT' and GigaDevice GD32F call it as 'Demo Suite'.
+ST STM32 call it as 'SPL', WCH CH32F call it as 'EVT' and GigaDevice GD32F call it as 'Firmware library'.
 They all have the similar project structure and organization, and all are very similar to STM32 'SPL'.

 **Note:** stm32 'SPL' was deprecated serveral years ago by stm32cube. it's recommend to use Cube/HAL with stm32 instead of 'SPL'.